Sunday, March 24, 2024

 In the original 1997 TV Anime Revolutionary Girl Utena the character of Akio aka End Of The World is a very cool and charismatic villain, he needs to be for that original version of the Utena story to work the way it does.

 But then Ikahara made a movie called Adolescence of Utena that was a reimagining of the entire premise of Utena but also maybe ambiguously a Sequel somehow???
-Either way this more than any other Anime Film borne from a TV Anime it is not a stand alone work of art, every detail is wrapped in the Symbolism codified by the original show.
+Either way this more than any other Anime Film borne from a TV Anime it is not a stand alone work of art, every detail is wrapped up in the Symbolism codified by the original show.

-In the movie Akio is no longer cool or charismatic, his first screen makes a Joke out of him and then later he’s presented as absolutely Pathetic.
+In the movie Akio is no longer cool or charismatic, his first scene makes a Joke out of him and then later he’s presented as absolutely Pathetic.
 And this was a deliberate artistic choice with deliberate meaning behind it.
 VraiKaiser in their discussions of the movie breaks it down way better than I can.

-Originally of course a good chunk of the fanbase had a negative to this decision, how dare you take the coolness away from the cool character I liked.
+"how dare you take the coolness away from the cool character I liked".
 This sentiment was in Jacob Chapman’s review of the movie back when he was known as JesuOtaku.
 However in this case continuing to feel that way has become more rare, WhiningAboutYuri on Tumblr was very critical of the movie but supported this specific choice.
 And it wouldn’t surprise me if even Jacob himself has repented of that old bad take.

 However The Joker is a different story, that character most people still want to see treated with respect.
-JackSaint’s video on Suicide Squad’s take on The Joker argues that Leto’s Joker is supposed to be an uncool cringey edge lord, which is also hinted at in Josh McNamee’s Sixteen Attempts to talk to you about "Suicide Squad".
+JackSaint’s video on Suicide Squad’s take on The Joker argues that Leto’s Joker is supposed to be an uncool cringey edge lord, which is also independently hinted at in Josh McNamee’s Sixteen Attempts to talk to you about "Suicide Squad".

 It is a good idea to remind people that the real life Jokers of the world aren’t cool or charismatic but pathetic losers, and the same is true of Adult Men in positions of Authority who take advantage of teenagers.
 That doesn’t actually make them not dangerous, but it does make them less glamorous.